University of St. Francis: College of St. Francis (1930-1997)

+The college became coeducational in 1971.
+In 1974, John C. Orr was named the college’s sixth president.
+Athletic programs expanded in the early 1970s, and the college became known as "The Fighting Saints" in 1975.

+By 1980, CSF was granted graduate degree-granting authority and introduced a master's program in health services administration.
+In 1986, a recreation center was built on campus.
+The 1990s brought further development, including the Moser Performing Arts Center being added on to Tower Hall.
+In 1995, James Doppke was named the college’s seventh president.

+University of St. Francis (1998-present)

 The school became the University of St. Francis in 1998, the same year the school began offering online courses and degree programs.
-In 2000, the university received doctoral degree granting authority and by 2004 was organized in five colleges; College of Arts & Sciences, College of Business & Health Administration, College of Education, College of Nursing and Health Professions, and College of Professional Studies.
+In 2002, Michael J. Vinciguerra was named the university’s eighth president, and by 2004 was organized in five colleges: College of Arts & Sciences, College of Business & Health Administration, College of Education, College of Nursing and Health Professions, and College of Professional Studies.

+In 2009, the university received doctoral degree granting authority and the Art & Design Department opened the Center for Art & Design in a renovated space in the Rialto Square Theatre in downtown Joliet.
+USF’s new alma mater, Our St. Francis, was composed and first performed by Robert Kase.

-In 2013 Dr. Arvid Johnson became the university's ninth president and the university's first overseas graduate program was established with Brno University of Technology in the Czech Republic.
+In 2013, Arvid Johnson became the university's ninth president and the university's first overseas graduate program was established with Brno University of Technology in the Czech Republic.
 The university's St. Bonaventure Campus opened in downtown Joliet with additional classrooms, offices, and a business incubator.
 In 2016, Guardian Angel Hall opened to students at St. Clare Campus, located at 1550 Plainfield Road (about one mile from the main campus) as the home to the USF Leach College of Nursing.

-In 2018 new construction was completed on the LaVerne & Dorothy Brown Science Hall on the main campus.
-The university has begun planning for centennial celebrations in 2020.
+In 2018, new construction was completed on the LaVerne & Dorothy Brown Science Hall on the main campus.
+The university celebrated its centennial anniversary in 2020.